This authentically Portuguese restaurant brings the heat this winter

 Last Updated 5 June 2017

-Cape Town has been facing Level 3 water restrictions since 1 November 2016 and showing no signs of easing-up.
-The City of Cape Town’s Council increased it to Restriction level 3b in February 2017, however with increasing water consumption and no rain easing the drought - The City of Cape Town has raised the restriction level to 4 as of 1 June 2017.
+Cape Town had been under Level 3 water restrictions since 1 November 2016 and showed no signs of easing-up.
+The City of Cape Town’s Council increased it to Restriction level 4 on 1 June 2017, however with increasing water consumption and not enough rain easing the drought - The City of Cape Town has raised the restriction level to 4b as of 1 July 2017.

-The increasing water restriction comes as a result of the drought experienced in Cape Town and the failure to reach the targeted savings of 800 million litres of collective water use per day.
+The increasing water restrictions come as a result of the drought experienced in Cape Town and the failure to reach the targeted savings of an initial 800 million litres of collective water use per day.
+With the new water restriction implementation, the targets savings allotment has been revised to 500 million litres of collective water a day.
 The Council has met throughout the year to discuss possible solutions to the crisis.
-The latest suggestion has resulted in Level 4 restrictions effective from 1 June 2017.
+The latest suggestion has resulted in Level 4b restrictions effective from 1 July 2017.

-The Level 4 water restriction will ban all use of municipal water outside and for non-essential use, and limits residents to 100 liters of water per person, per day.
+Similar to the Level 4 water restriction, level 4b will also ban all use of municipal water outside and for non-essential use, and now limits residents to 87 liters of water per person, per day.
 This means you will be unable to wash cars, water gardens, use irrigation systems with municipal drinking water and of course no new golf course or sport fields to be built unless they will be watered with non-potable water.

-The Level 3 restrictions had allowed watering by watering can for an hour on Tuesday and Saturday, but with Level 4 restrictions this is no longer possible.
+The Level 3 restrictions had allowed gardening by watering can for an hour on Tuesday and Saturday, but with Level 4 and 4b restrictions this is no longer possible.
 Filling and topping up swimming pools is also not allowed.
-The Level 4 restrictions also come with sanitation tips such as using old bath water to fill the toilet cistern and not flushing each time the toilet is used.
+The Level 4b restrictions also comes with sanitation tips such as using old bath water to fill the toilet cistern and not flushing each time the toilet is used.

 The proposed fines for overuse still have to be approved by the council and the Chief Magistrate, but they range between R1 000 and R5 000 for a spot fine.
 The city has continued to implement and sustain its pressure reduction programmes across the metro which forcibly reduces supply at a given time.
 Other emergency interventions are under way, and if required, the City will start to implement a lifeline supply of water across the metro.